 This report will identify the key industry issues facing advisors today that are threatening profitability.
 These include: volatile markets, increasing client demands for service, rising costs, and a more complex regulatory framework.

 To succeed in these challenging times, leading advisors are adopting new practice management philosophies and innovative approaches to portfolio management by partnering with third party money managers who specialize in ETFs.
 These “ETF Strategists” can provide a cost-effective, scalable, and differentiated service offering that can help decrease the time an advisor spends on portfolio construction and maintenance, while increasing the time he or she allocates toward building profitable client relationships.

 This report identifies the key issues in approaching the $16 trillion qualified plan marketplace, particularly as recent Department of Labor changes and innovative investment platforms are opening up new opportunities for advisors.

-Historically, advisory firms have built their businesses through referrals from center of influence professionals, such as attorneys and accountants.
-By targeting the qualified plan marketplace, advisors can discover a new referral partner with local TPAs that can turbo charge their growth.
+Historically, advisory firms have built their businesses through referrals from centers-of-influence, such as attorneys and accountants.
+By targeting the qualified plan marketplace, advisors can discover a new referral partner with local TPAs that can turbocharge their growth.